About the Journal

 European Journal of Management Issues follows the Publication Ethics and Publication Malpractice based on COPE's Best Practice Guidelines for Journal Editors to ensure ethics and quality in publication.

-Oles Honchar Dnipro National University (DNU) as a publisher of European Journal of Management Issues takes its duties to guarantee serious approach to all stages of publishing and recognizes the responsibilities.
-Advertising, reprint and/or any commercial revenue have no influence on editorial decisions.
+Oles Honchar Dnipro National University (DNU) as a publisher of European Journal of Management Issues takes its duties to guarantee a serious approach to all stages of publishing and recognizes its responsibilities.
+Advertising, reprint, and/or any commercial revenue have no influence on editorial decisions.

-Compliance with standards of ethical behaviour is therefore expected of all parties involved in the publishing process: Authors, Editors, Reviewers, and the Publisher.
+Compliance with standards of ethical behavior is therefore expected of all parties involved in the publishing process: Authors, Editors, Reviewers, and the Publisher.

 Duties of the Editor and the Editorial Board